 Unless and until there is a Court Order in place dealing with both parties’ respective financial claims, it remains open to either party to apply to the Court for financial provision from the other.
 As the above-detailed case demonstrates, this ability to apply is not restricted by a time limit and can be instigated many years after the divorce is finalised.

 In many cases, the assets of a divorcing couple can be relatively modest.
 However, this is not sufficient reason for not entering into an agreed clean break Consent Order with your former spouse as it is quite possible for either party’s financial circumstances to change after the divorce.
 They may receive substantial inheritance or benefit from a financial windfall for example.
 To prevent a former spouse from seeking to claim to a share of your assets accumulated following the conclusion of your divorce, it is essential to obtain a Court Order dealing with such matters, ideally at the same time as the divorce.
 This will, in turn, provide both parties with certainty for the future and avoid the potential risk of future financial claims being made.

 If you are contemplating or involved in divorce proceedings and are unable to reach an agreement with your spouse or former spouse in relation to the financial arrangements of your separation, including the issues covered above, please contact Shelley Cumbers, solicitor in the Family and Divorce Law team for advice.
-Shelley advises clients on all aspects of private family law and is able to offer a free half hour initial chat for prospective clients.
+Shelley advises clients on all aspects of private family law and is able to offer a free 15 minute initial telephone chat for prospective clients.
 She is a member of Resolution and a Collaborative lawyer.
 She is committed to resolving matters constructively and sensibly.